Bachelor of Science in Meteorology

 · Current course offerings can be found on the Time Table of Classes

-Students must register for and earn 3 credits of a required field experience to graduate.
-The field typically includes a minimum of 150 hours and can be satisfied in the following ways:
+Students are required to take part in an experiential learning program to graduate.
+These typically includes a minimum of 150 hours and can be satisfied in the following ways:

 2. Undergraduate Research (MTRG 4994)